 In addition to his role as Associate Dean, Dr. Davis is a professor in the RTA School of Media and holds the ES Rogers Sr Research Chair in Media Management and Entrepreneurship at Ryerson University.

 In her time at Ryerson, Jean has served on various school, faculty and university-wide curriculum committees.
 Jean has also represented FCAD on the university’s Academic Standards Committee and graduate program committees.
-She has served as Associate Chair of the School of Image Arts and last year, Jean was its interim Chair.
+She has served as Associate Chair and Interim Chair of the School of Image Arts.
+Jean is a recipient of the Dean’s Service Award.

 As part of her SSHRC-funded scholarly work, Jean has co-organized international symposia and published research on Canadian cinema and television.
-Last year, she co-authored a book on the National Film Board of Canada’s groundbreaking and socially significant film, Forbidden Love.
-Currently, she is writing and co-editing a special issue of the European Journal of Cultural Studies that examines gender and property on real estate reality TV shows.
+She recently co-authored a book on the National Film Board of Canada’s ground-breaking and socially significant film, Forbidden Love, and co-edited a special issue of the European Journal of Cultural Studies that examines gender and property on real estate reality TV shows in the post-financial crisis era.
+Research areas include: melodrama across media; reality television; advertising and consumer culture.

-Jean supervises graduate thesis projects in Documentary Media, Film +Photography Preservation and Collections Management, and Communication and Culture.
-Jean teaches graduate courses in communication and cultural studies, visual culture and reality television.
+In addition to her role as Associate Dean, Jean supervises graduate thesis projects in Documentary Media, Film +Photography Preservation and Collections Management, and Communication and Culture.
+Jean teaches graduate courses in communication and cultural studies, visual culture and television.